1,000+ Opportunities

 You can access the online grant portal by clicking on the Apply Here / Grant Portal Login tab below.
 If you already have an account, the Apply Here / Grant Portal Login tab takes applicants to their respective Dashboard, where they can access Grant Applications, Grant Reports and other relevant materials.
 Grantees are also able to check the status of a grant report on their Dashboard.

-Based on current listing details, eligibility includes: 501(c)(3) public charities (IRC 509(a)(1), (2), or (3)) located within a 60-mile radius of Indianapolis.
+According to the current listing, eligibility includes: 501(c)(3) public charities (IRC 509(a)(1), (2), or (3)) located within a 60-mile radius of Indianapolis.
 This is the only cycle in which schools and universities may apply.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.